Table of Contents

 But what if you’re hopping between multiple countries?
 Let’s explore regional and global plans.

-• How to Use eSIM for Multiple Countries (Regional & Global Plans)
+How to Use an eSIM for Multiple Countries (Regional & Global Plans)

 Do you need to purchase a new eSIM for every place you visit?
 Not necessarily!
 Some carriers offer regional and international eSIM plans that cover multiple destinations in a single activation.